 Melissa Lee Talks DIY Closed Loop System

-Melissa: I have been in the Type 1 space professionally for more than 5 years, having served on the Board of Directors of three diabetes nonprofits, most notably Diabetes Hands Foundation.
-There I served on the Executive Board and later stepped forward as the interim Executive Director in the year 2015.
+Melissa: I have been in the type 1 space professionally for more than five years, having served on the board of directors of three diabetes nonprofits, most notably Diabetes Hands Foundation.
+There I served on the executive board and later stepped forward as the interim executive director in the year 2015.
 Presiding over the day-to-day operations of the foundation, I was responsible for program strategy, fundraising and partnership development, leading an organization with an estimated worth of approximately $1.2 million in 2015.

-Melissa: I have used a dozen pumps from 6 companies over a 17 year period – and I am an early adopter of the DIY automated insulin delivery system and was the 20th person in the world (by my best count) to jump into using it, which I’ve now used for over two years.
+Melissa: I have used a dozen pumps from six companies over a 17 year period —and I am an early adopter of the DIY automated insulin delivery system and was the 20th person in the world (by my best count) to jump into using it, which I’ve now used for over two years.